katademy-decks/kubernetes/README.md

 <details>
 <summary>
-what is rolling deployment?
+<b>what is rolling deployment?</b>
 </summary>
 approach when you deploy your containers to production hosts one at a time, so your app keeps running.Centurion can do this
 </details>

 <details>
 <summary>
-<span style="color: rgb(41, 48, 59); font-family: &quot;Open Sans&quot;, &quot;Helvetica Neue&quot;, Helvetica, Arial, sans-serif; font-size: 15px; font-weight: 600;">You just deployed an application on Kubenetes Engine and would like to verify that its deployment is operational.&nbsp; What command could you use?</span>
+<b><span style="color: rgb(41, 48, 59); font-family: &quot;Open Sans&quot;, &quot;Helvetica Neue&quot;, Helvetica, Arial, sans-serif; font-size: 15px; font-weight: 600;">You just deployed an application on Kubenetes Engine and would like to verify that its deployment is operational.&nbsp; What command could you use?</span></b>
 </summary>
 <span style="color: rgb(41, 48, 59); font-family: &quot;Open Sans&quot;, &quot;Helvetica Neue&quot;, Helvetica, Arial, sans-serif; font-size: 15px;">kubectl get service app</span>
 </details>

 <details>
 <summary>
-<span style="color: rgb(41, 48, 59); font-family: &quot;Open Sans&quot;, &quot;Helvetica Neue&quot;, Helvetica, Arial, sans-serif; font-size: 15px; font-weight: 600; background-color: rgb(242, 243, 245);">You just rolled out a new Kubenetes deployment.
+<b><span style="color: rgb(41, 48, 59); font-family: &quot;Open Sans&quot;, &quot;Helvetica Neue&quot;, Helvetica, Arial, sans-serif; font-size: 15px; font-weight: 600; background-color: rgb(242, 243, 245);">You just rolled out a new Kubenetes deployment.
 After the rollout completes you want to view the deployment.
-What is the command to list the deployments?</span>
+What is the command to list the deployments?</span></b>
 </summary>
 kubectl get deployments
 </details>

 <details>
 <summary>
-Create a deployment called foo using image 'dgkanatsios/simpleapp' (a simple server that returns hostname) and 3 replicas.
+<b>Create a deployment called foo using image 'dgkanatsios/simpleapp' (a simple server that returns hostname) and 3 replicas.
 Label it as 'app=foo'.
-Declare that containers in this pod will accept traffic on port 8080 (do NOT create a service yet)
+Declare that containers in this pod will accept traffic on port 8080 (do NOT create a service yet)</b>
 </summary>
 Don't use the <i>--expose </i>flag, so we don't create a service.
 Leaving out the <i>--restart </i>flag creates a deployment.